fictionco/fiction/@factor/@themes/theme-doc-engine/docs/installation/index.md

 Assuming you've successfully setup your services with their keys, you should be able to visit your application dashboard and admin.
 To do this, first start your local server `yarn factor dev` once that's going, you should be able to visit the url: `http://localhost:7777/dashboard`.

+## Next Up

+At this point you should be setup with all you need to start development of a new CMS-powered app.
+Next we'll learn how to create custom routes and view components.